-7.8.1.
-Of major importance is the AMB or ambient (outside count of Aspergillus Penicillium mcount of 747 spores per cubic meter of air against inside the property showing thousands of the same genus
+The AMB or ambient (outside) count of Aspergillus and Penicillium is essential, as it shows 747 spores per cubic meter of air against the inside property, showing thousands of the same genus.
+Do not be concerned about the data gathered; we will interpret it.